About CNADM

 CNADM History

-The Chicago National Association of Dance Masters was formed on August 15, 1912, with ten members present at the first CNADM meeting held at Frank L. Oleson's Dancing Academy.
+The Chicago National Association of Dance Masters was formed on August 15, 1912, with ten members present at the first CNADM meeting at Frank L. Oleson's Dancing Academy.
 The founding mission was "to perfect and build an organization of dancing teachers in the city of Chicago."